Why you’re not getting hired (and what to do about it!)

 The Solution: Clarify your core values

-I see this a lot: people come to me fed up with their current job and career, but they have no idea what they want to do.
+I see this a lot.
+People come to me fed up with their current job and career, but they have no idea what they want to do.
 The problem here is a lack of clarity (and sometimes just being burnt out).
-If burnout might be part of the problem for you, taking a vacation and setting up some work-life boundaries is going to be an important first step to get out of the confusion.
+If burnout might be part of the problem for you, taking a vacation or setting up some much-needed work-life boundaries is going to be key to getting out of the cloud of confusion.

 Learn more about how to start job searching when you don’t know where to start here.